 VISION: To be a multigenerational, Acts 1:8, Christ-centered community

-1. We are a church that upholds the Bible as God's word and our final authority.
+1. We believe and teach the Bible as God's word and our final authority.

-4. To equip and train individuals by walking with them in their life journey so that they may invest in the lives of others.
+3. To equip and train individuals to thrive in their life journeys so that they may also invest in the lives of others.

-7. To sustain alignment with the mission, vision, and values of The Christian and Missionary Alliance through being an Acts 1:8 family.
+5. To sustain alignment with the mission, vision, and values of The Christian and Missionary Alliance.

 The Triune God